 Did You Know?

-This is one of about three dozen British films picked up by CBS in 1949 for television presentation in New York City on WCBS (Channel 2).
-Its initial telecast took place Saturday 10 September 1949; it was also telecast in Chicago at the same time on WGN (Channel 9).
+This is one of about three dozen British films picked up by CBS in 1949 for USA television presentation in New York City on WCBS (Channel 2) where its initial telecast took place Saturday 10 September 1949; it was also telecast in Chicago at the same time on WGN (Channel 9).
 In Los Angeles, it first aired Monday 24 October 1949 on KLAC (Channel 13), and in Boston Sunday 19 March 1950 on WNAC (Channel 7).
 See more

 Featured in Lured